jldailey/BlingJS/README.txt

 (say, a set of <li> elements, will find the exact list-item(s) you are within)

 There are also a couple things that are wholly new, and awesome.
-Like, the .zip() and .zap() operations.
+Like, the .select() and .zap() operations.

-The .zip() operation will grab a single property from every item in a set.
-So, html() is defined as zip('innerHTML').
-You can also extract nested values easily, as in zip('style.color'), arbitrary nesting depth is supported [e.g. zip('foo.bar.baz.bok')].
+The .select() operation will grab a single property from every item in a set.
+So, html() is defined as select('innerHTML').
+You can also extract nested values easily, as in select('style.color'), arbitrary nesting depth is supported [e.g. select('foo.bar.baz.bok')].

 The .zap() operation is a way to do assignment and stay in a loosely functional context.
 So, html("new html") is defined as